weirdsim14/stair_alerts_cpp/README.md

 ### Prerequisites

 Ensure you have ROS 2 installed and configured on your system.
-This application was developed and tested with ROS 2 Foxy Fitzroy, but it should be compatible with newer versions.
+This application was developed and tested with ROS 2 humble, but it should be compatible with newer versions.

 ### Building the Package